wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-apps-teams/includes/exercise-create-team.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of name new app.](../media/name-app.png)](../media/name-app.png#lightbox)

+	> [!NOTE]
-	**Note: If your app has been "Saving" for longer than 5 minutes, there may have been a problem in its creation**.
+	> If your app has been "Saving" for longer than 5 minutes, there may have been a problem in its creation**.
 To try again, refresh the page.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of name saving.](../media/save-name.png)](../media/save-name.png#lightbox)